iboerkan/IbelCodeUrunTakip-Lite/README.md

 Bash
 dotnet run

 🛡 Disclaimer & Security
 Portfolio Version: Advanced scraping algorithms and commercial-grade Shopify logic are simplified for demonstration purposes.

 License: This project is licensed under the GPL-3.0 License.

-Contact & Professional Services
-Are you looking for a tailored solution to scale your e-commerce business?
-I specialize in building custom integrations and automation tools that drive growth.

-Custom Shopify Apps: Private or Public app development using .NET Core.

-Data Aggregation: Advanced Google search monitoring and market analysis tools.

-ERP & Integration: Connecting Shopify with your local ERP, inventory, or accounting systems.

 Let's build something great together:

 Company: ibelcode